the-teachingRSE-project/competencies/competencies.md

 However, we also recognise that many RSEs have chosen specifically to focus on a technical role as an alternative to a traditional research role because they enjoy and wish to focus on the development of research software.

-This paper builds on a workshop session held as part of the German Research Software Engineering Conference (deRSE23), held in Paderborn, Germany in February 2023 [@deRSE23].
-The aim is to define a set of generic skills, agnostic of specific technical capabilities or research domains, which a Research Software Engineer (RSE) should acquire during training and formal education.
-By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs.

-The outline of the paper is as follows.
-We start with a non-exhaustive overview of existing initiatives in @sec:related-work.
-@sec:values elaborates on the values that provide the guiding principles for the work of an RSE.
-@sec:required-generic-skills condenses and generalises the workshop discussions into a set of generic skills.
-The skills themselves fall into three categories 'software engineering', 'research' and 'team skills' reflecting the hybrid nature of an RSE.
-To exemplify the generic skills, we also list some current tasks and discuss the skills used therein.

-As with any general skill set, not all RSEs will need to use all the skills highlighted to the same level of expertise.
-Therefore, @sec:how-much-to-know examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.

-@sec:rse-specialisations provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.

-Finally, the [appendix](#appendix) provides an [example curriculum](#an-example-master-s-programme-for-research-software-engineering), an example [career path](#an-example-of-a-possible-career-path) for an RSE through the hierarchy, and lists existing skills and certifications in related fields like [bioinformatics](#bioinformatics-skills-and-certification).

-While this paper is based on the workshop discussions that were attended largely by Research Software Engineers, we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community.
-The most obvious beneficiaries are members of the computer science community, High Performance Computing (HPC) software developers with a background in physical sciences, and people who work with or manage specialist research data.
-We believe that graduates from traditional science, technology, engineering and mathematics (STEM) domains with a focus on software, IT staff and library staff with a technical focus will also find this paper interesting.
-However, these days most research involves some amount of data management, processing and visualisation.
-The role of RSEs is also becoming increasingly important in medical domains and the digital humanities.
-Access to computing resources ranging from small clusters of individual departments to national facilities is becoming readily available.
-Additionally, pressure is growing from funding bodies to prioritise projects that generate archived, annotated, re-usable and potentially remotely executable data.
-These resources and requirements fall within the skill set of RSEs.
-They become a vital link to cross-pollinate computational skills and infrastructure know-how between domain scientists.
-Funding agencies and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
-Finally, the strong emphasis on team skills allows RSEs to be well prepared for common challenges in workplaces outside of academia.

 # Related Work {#sec:related-work}